SAVE hundreds per year on your energy bills by installing Solar Panels!

 2nd generation solar panels

-Thin film solar panels are categorised as 2nd generation solar panels.
+Thin film solar panels are categorised as 2nd generation solar panels and are the cheapest solar panels available in the UK.
 These panels are made by placing thin layers of photovoltaic material onto a substrate such as metal, plastic or glass.

 If you are looking for an affordable, lightweight option that can be easily installed, thin film solar panels might be the answer.